|

 to the detriment of the sound of both the Concerto and the Symphony.
 The Ariston

-edition from Italy indicates that the record is playable on mono and stereo equipment.
+edition, made in Italy, indicates that the record is playable on mono and stereo

-The transfer is done in electronic stereo, but this time in a rather unobtrusive
+equipment.
+The transfer is done in electronic stereo, but this time in

 speakers